renoki-co/cashier-register/README.md

 }
 ```

-**When setting an unique indentifier for the plan (second parameter), make sure to use the Stripe Price ID or the Paddle Plan ID.**
+**When setting an unique identifier for the plan (second parameter), make sure to use the Stripe Price ID or the Paddle Plan ID.**

 Defining plans can also help you retrieving them when showing them in the frontend: